 We use the term blended finance to refer to a combination grant funding and repayable finance.
 This may take a wide variety of forms, such as a loan fund which includes grant subsidy to allow the fund manager to make smaller loans and absorb more risk, or unsecured loans which are offered alongside a grant.

 Since 2015 Access has been making investments through the pioneering Growth Fund.
-The Growth Fund is a blended finance programme which uses grant funds from the Big Lottery Fund and investment capital from Big Society Capital and makes that combination available to organisations who make loans to charities and social enterprises.
-The Growth Fund is now closed to new expressions of interest and will be fully committed by mid 2018.
+The Growth Fund is a blended finance programme which uses grant funds from the National Lottery Community Fund and investment capital from Big Society Capital and makes that combination available to organisations who make loans to charities and social enterprises.
+The Growth Fund is now fully committed with 16 funds in operation, and is closed to new expressions of interest.
+It will reach peak levels of investment to charities and social enterprises in late 2019/early 2020 and will continue offering investment until 2022.
+Information about the various funds on offer through Growth Fund is here

 From 2018-23 Access’s work on blended finance focuses on three elements: